In 2001, chef Martin Picard opened Au Pied de Cochon in Montreal to serve, promote, and celebrate Quebecois food.

 The first appetizer on the menu was a foie gras cromesquis (croquette), followed by chicken liver mousse, blue cheese salad, duck carpaccio, and more.

-It was this last option, the Plogue a Champlain, which I chose based on the recommendation of my new friend from Massachusetts.
-The insanity of this dish cannot be understated.
+I chose this last option, the Plogue a Champlain, based on the recommendation of my new friend from Massachusetts.
+The absurdity of this dish cannot be understated.

 Anthony Bourdain wasn't kidding when he said Au Pied de Cochon is "my Waterloo of gluttony.
 A meal unlike any I've ever had" in his Quebec episode of No Reservations.